Rath2601/spring-data/Hibernate.md

 * Commit always triggers flush.
 Flush alone does not permanently save until commit.
 * AUTO flush ensures JPQL queries always run on up-to-date database state
 * Hibernate tracks changes to persistent entities.
 No need to write UPDATE SQL manually.
 (Active transaction & Entity must be persistent needed)
+* **Write-behind **:  Hibernate buffers entity changes in the persistence context and writes them to the database later during flush or commit.
 * the EntityManager is usually created and destroyed per transaction
 * Repositories are transactional by default.
 Services usually control transactions with @Transactional
 * We can use Hibernate alone instead of using Spring data JPA